Trebonius91/Caracal/README.md

 ## Compiling from Source

-The Makefile, which is located in the main directory, should be modified to meet your sytem requirements (a separate configure file will be added in the future).
+The Makefile, which is located in the main directory, should be modified to meet your system requirements, choosing a suitable set of compiler and required libraries
+(a separate configure file will be added in the future).
 After, this, copy it to the src directory and run
 ```
 $ make